 Ava displayed her stained glass artwork in the window at the back of our sanctuary.
 The light shining through the designs she had created was beautiful.
 Some designs were especially for UUs.

 Ava was born in Regensburg, Germany in 1940.
 After high school, she married one of her teachers, and so was home-schooled for the next 20 years.
 She has two daughters and one son.
 The daughters studied Graphic Design and French.
 Her son studied Computer Programming.
 She didn’t study but learned how to handle a difficult husband and raise three children to be good people in life.
-She has lived in the Bradenton area for 25 years, the first 10 of them on Anna Maria Island with her American husband, where they had a Glass Business.
+She lived in the Bradenton area for 25 years, the first 10 of them on Anna Maria Island with her American husband, where they had a Glass Business.
 That was the inspiration to learn how to work with Stained Glass.
-For the past 12 years she has had a Stained Glass Studio in her house in Bradenton, where she uses art work to support Rotary, to eradicate Polio once and for all in the whole world and to support a program Feeding Empty Little Tummines (FELT) for feeding homeless students in Manatee County.
+For many years she had a Stained Glass Studio in her house in Bradenton, where she used art work to support Rotary, to eradicate Polio once and for all in the whole world and to support a program Feeding Empty Little Tummines (FELT) for feeding homeless students in Manatee County.
 Contact: Ava Hills at 941-219-3088.

 John’s photographs show the symmetry and patterns evidenced in nature all around us, such as in the unfolding leaves and petals in plants.
 John shows us nature’s harmonies and the structures that are the result of natural selection.
 His photographs illustrate interesting borders between science, math, art, and evoke a philosophical awareness that nature is amazingly complex and beautiful at the same time.
 He shows us that the smallest parts of nature are integral parts of the whole, that these botanical structures are evidence that on this planet everything is connected.
 From Curator Matthew Woodside’s statement for South Florida Museum’s display of John’s award winning photographs in 2012.